-- 5.10.j.
-Tag-Ups After a kicked ball is caught, runners must tag their originating base before running to the next base.
+- j.
+Tag-Ups Only after a caught fly ball is initially touched by a fielder, may a runner proceed to the next base.
+If a runner has prematurely left his base, prior to the fly ball being touched and subsequently caught by a fielder, the runner must return to his originating base a "tag-up" prior to proceeding to the next base.
 If the runner has not moved off of his originating base before the ball is caught, the runner may simply run forward to the next base. - 5.10.j.1.
 As in baseball, to tag-up is to retouch or remain on the runner's "time-of-pitch" base until after the ball is first touched by a fielder.
 A runner must, by rule, tag-up only when a kicked ball is caught in flight.
 After a legal tag-up, even if the ball was caught in foul territory, runners are free to attempt to advance at their own peril.
 On long fly ball outs, runners can often gain a base; when a runner scores by these means, this is called a sacrifice fly. - 5.10.j.2.
-After a caught fly ball, if the runner did not tag-up properly a fielder can touch the runner's time-of-pitch base or the runner with the ball before he tags up, the runner is out. - 5.10.j.3.
-If a foul ball is dropped, it becomes just like any other foul ball and you cannot advance or be thrown out anywhere. - 5.10.k.
-All ties will go to the runner. - 5.10.I.
-1st Base Overruns Runners may overrun 1st base but they must not make any attempt towards 2nd base and must proceed directly back to 1st base after the overrun (unless intending on proceeding to 2nd base).
+After a caught fly ball, if the runner did not tag-up properly a fielder can touch the runner's time-of-pitch base or the runner with the ball before he tags up, the runner is out.

+- 5.10.j.3.
+If a foul ball is dropped, it becomes just like any other foul ball and you cannot advance or be thrown out anywhere. - k.
+All ties will go to the runner. - I. 1st Base Overruns Runners may overrun 1st base but they must not make any attempt towards 2nd base and must proceed directly back to 1st base after the overrun (unless intending on proceeding to 2nd base).
 This will be a judgment call that must be made by the 1st Base Referee and Head Referee.
 If the runner makes any attempt or even "fakes" an attempt towards 2nd base after overrunning 1st base, they may be considered an active runner and can be tagged out.

 Recommendation: To eliminate any possibility that your runner will be considered an active runner and be tagged out, it is HIGHLY recommended that the runner either turn away from 2nd base after the overrun or remain in foul territory after the overrun while proceeding directly back to 1st base.
-Any move towards 2nd base while in fair territory (no matter how slight) may cause the runner to be tagged out.
+Any move towards 2nd base while in fair territory (no matter how slight) may be deemed as an attempt to run to 2nd base and cause the runner to be tagged out.
+This will be up to the discretion of the Head Referee.